 The new Penn Dental Medicine Clinical Emergency Fund will be used to support needs related to patient care during a designated crisis, including obtaining essential clinical supplies, supporting teledentistry programming, and meeting other vital needs.
 Support the fund »

 - Our COVID-19 resources page with tools and information to support remote work and education.
-Also find the schedule of virtual town hall meetings, which Dean Mark Wolff and faculty are hosting to keep the Penn Dental Medicine community connected and up to date.
 Visit InsidePDM »

 In the News

-Penn Dental Medicine faculty and staff discuss work at the School as part of these Penn News stories on topics related to issues around COVID-19.
+Penn Dental Medicine faculty and staff discuss topics related to issues around COVID-19.